mobilepadawan/Toastit-JS/README.md

 After that, you should integrar in your JS project code files the following sintax:

-1. Your JS coding file should be declared as type="module".
+1. Your JS coding file should be declared as `type="module"`.
 2. Add to the top of your JS coding file the import statement for JS module files.

 ```javascript
 import ToastIt from "../path/to/js-library/toastitv1.0.js";
 ```

 3. Just configure the 4 basic parameter to start using Toasti-It.

 ```javascript
 ToastIt.now({
             close: true,